 by Mike Ratliff

-14 Blessed are those who b wash their robes, so that they may have the right to c the tree of life and that d they may enter the city by the gates.
-15 e Outside are f the dogs g and sorcerers and the sexually immoral and murderers and idolaters, and everyone who loves and practices falsehood.
-(Revelation 22:12-15 ESV)
+14 Blessed are those who wash their robes, so that they may have the right to the tree of life, and may enter by the gates into the city.
+15 Outside are the dogs and the sorcerers and the immoral persons and the murderers and the idolaters, and everyone who loves and practices lying.
+Revelation 22:12-15 (NASB)

 Spiritual blindness is a wonder to behold.
 Those false prophets who profess to be Christian while loving and teaching the doctrines of demons have been given over to their sin by God.
 Their consciences have been seared and no matter how adamantly we tell them the truth and prove it by showing them what the Word of God teaches, they cling to their false doctrines while stopping up their ears like a rebellious child.
 The proponents of what has come to be called “Christian Universalism” love their false doctrine, which teaches that the Lake of Fire is not real or it is only temporary regardless of the Word of God clearly saying the opposite.